GabriellJacinto/SaveIt-Video-Logger-for-Projects/README.md

 - [ ] Gojects:
   - [ ] Add attribute of parent/child goject
   - [ ] Create visual representation of parent/child goject (as a pathway visualizer)
+- [ ] Video Player:
+  - [ ] Integration with [mindfulness at the computer](https://gitlab.com/mindfulness-at-the-computer/mindfulness-at-the-computer) to play animations
 - [ ] Recording:
   - [ ] Show recording on the main menu (currently opens up another window)
     - [ ] Create progress bar for the whole duration of the log